Creating a Job

 Run Job on All Hosts in Group |

-Determines whether Control-M runs the job on all Agents within the Host Group.
-All available Agents in the Host Group run an identical job, and each such job has a unique run ID
+Determines whether Control-M runs the same job on all Agents in the host group—each job has a unique run ID

 |